Qutadah/bubble-breaker/readme.markdown

 ## Known Issues:
-* Genetic Algorithm and search functions are not yet fully implemented. (does not work yet)
+* Search functions are not yet defined. (does not work yet)
+* Genetic Algorithm works.

 ## Research papers:
 * This algorithm is based on the research papers of: